MoritzR/fints2ledger/README.md

 python setup.py install
 ```

-Create a `config.yml` file with the following contens and replace values in the fints category:
+Create a `config.yml` file with the following contents and replace values in the fints category:
 ```
 fints:
   blz: <your bank's BLZ>